gagandeepahuja09/distributed_system_patterns/notes/2_creating_and_running_containers.md

 * System containers seek to mimic virtual machines and often run a full boot process.
 They are now seen as a poor practice and application containers have gained favor.
 * Application containers differ from system containers in the fact that they commonly run a single program.
 Running a single program per container provides the level of granularity required for composing scalable applications and is a design philosophy that is leveraged heavily by Pods.

+**Building Application Images With Docker**

+**Dockerfiles**
+* Can be used to automate the creation of a docker container image.
+It is the recipe for how to build the container image.
+* Check the node example
+* npm install --save express
+* docker build -t simple-node .
+* docker run --rm -p 3011:3011 simple-node.

+**Optimizing Image Sizes**
+1. Files that are removed by subsequent layers in the system are actually still present in the images; they are just inaccessible.
+2. Image caching and building: Every time you change a layer, it changes every layer that comes after it.
+Hence the layers should be ordered from least likely to change to most likely to change.
+Hence better to install dependencies first in the layer before adding the source code file.
+A dev is going to update code much more often than updating the dependencies.

+**Image Security**
+* Don't build containers with password baked in.
+Secrets and images should never be mixed.
+* Deleting a file in one layer doesn't delete that file from preceding layers.
+It can be accessed by anyone with the right tools.

+**Multistage Image Builds**
+* One of the most common ways to accidentally build large images is to do the actual program compilation as part of the construction of the application container image.
+* It leaves all of the unnecessary development tools lying around inside of your image and slows down the development.

+* To resolve this problem, docker introduced multistage builds.
+Through this, a dockerfile can produce multiple images where each image is considered as a stage.

+* Hands on example:
+    * The single stage Dockerfile produces a container image containing the static executable but it also includes all the Go, React development tools and the source code of the application.
+None of this is needed in the final application.
+    * In multistage build, the build image contains all of of the above files but the deployment image only contains the executable file.
+This reduces the final container image size by 100s of MBs and dramatically speeds up deployment times.